 - The focus is on teaching

 - Students have little say on what’s happening

-- Teacher have to listen, take notes and memorize what they are being taught
+- The students have to listen, take notes, and memorize what they are being taught

 In these classes, teachers do not provide an opportunity for interactions among students.
 Most of the classroom interaction is teacher-student oriented.

-- Focus is not on lectures but on tasks.
+- The focus is not on lectures but on tasks.